yonitaweiszhauz/intro-to-programming-march-2023/instructor/notes/day1.md

 # Day 1 Notes

 ## Bulding an API
+An API is an "Application Programming Interface"
+    - An interface that program code uses
+    - Compared to a UI (User Interface)
+        - UI is code that user interacts with directly.

+As APPLICATION DEVELOPERS
+    - The interface is the first, most important thing.
+    - Does it do the *right thing* and does it do it *right*.

 What questions do we have?
 What do we have to learn here?

+- WHAT THE HECK IS DOCKER?!?! = we will spend 1.5 days AT LEAST on this later.
 - What is a Project in Visual Studio?
 - What is a Solution in Visual Studio?
 - What is `Program.cs`?